HSBC Building (Hong Kong): Lion statues

-When the 1935 building closed its doors for the last time on 26 June 1981 the Lions had been moved to the annexe on 19 June 1981.
-Demolition, by China Swiss Engineers, started on 6 July 1981.
-The lions were temporarily moved on 4 June 1982 to Statue Square, opposite the main entrance.
-As a mark of the respect the lions were held in, the move to Statue Square, and the move back in 1985, were accompanied by the chairman Sir Michael Sandberg and senior management of the Bank and the placement of the lions both temporarily and in their current locations was made only after extensive consultations with feng shui practitioners.

-Their 4-year sojourn in the annexe and Statue Square aside, the lions have only left their positions as guardians of the Des Voeux Road entrance of the Bank once: they were confiscated by the Japanese and sent to Japan to be melted down.
-Luckily the war ended before this could happen, and the lions were recognised by an American sailor in a dockyard in Osaka in 1945.
+During World War 2, the lions were confiscated by the Japanese and sent to Japan to be melted down.
+The war ended before this could happen, and the lions were recognised by an American sailor in a dockyard in Osaka in 1945.
 They were returned a few months later and restored to their original positions in October 1946.

+During the demolition of the building in 1981, the lions were temporarily moved to Statue Square, opposite the main entrance.
+As a mark of the respect the lions were held in, the move to Statue Square and the move back in 1985 were accompanied by the chairman Sir Michael Sandberg and senior management of the Bank.
+The placement of the lions both temporarily and in their current locations was made only after extensive consultations with feng shui practitioners.

-The Hong Kong lions are also called Stephen and Stitt, and the Hong Kong Stephen has bullet or shrapnel scars in its left hind-quarters dating from the fighting in the Battle of Hong Kong.
-When this pair of lions was used as the model for the pair commissioned for the new UK Headquarters of HSBC in 2002, Zambian-born New Zealand sculptor Mark Kennedy was asked not to reproduce these "war wounds" in the copies as the shrapnel marks were seen as historical battle-scars of sorts.
+The lion named Stephen has shrapnel scars in its left hind-quarters dating from the fighting in the Battle of Hong Kong.
+When this pair of lions was used as the model for the pair commissioned for the new UK Headquarters of HSBC in 2002, Zambian-born New Zealand sculptor Mark Kennedy was asked not to reproduce these "war wounds" in the copies as the shrapnel marks were seen as historical battle-scars.

 The following is a list of bronze copies and re-casts of the HSBC lions: